 Amongst the crumbling churches, aging buildings, and Roman pillars though are two more modern attractions.
 The sea organ – which allows the waves to play hypnotic tunes- and sun salutation – custom solar panels which play a nighttime light show, and power the seafront lights – were designed by Croatian artist Nikola Bašić.

 If you’re there in the evening, then Zadar is the perfect place to watch the sun go down.
 We loved hanging out at Tramonto Restaurant, eating seafood and enjoying a glass of wine, whilst the sky changed colour.
 Perfection!

 Dubrovnik to Plitvice Lakes

 Croatia is such a beautiful country to explore.
-Are there any day trips you would recommend?
+Are there any best day trips from Dubrovnik you would recommend?

 SHARING IS CARING